 The bottom line is the future is here, or nearly here.
 Many of these technologies exist today, and are being heavily utilized in other industries while insurance as a whole continues to lag.

-If you’re curious about the other trends we’ve covered, make sure to download the white paper, or check out our blogs on virtualization, connectivity advancements, zero-trust architecture, and cloud-native infrastructure in the insurance industry.
+If you’re curious about the other trends we’ve covered, make sure to download our tech trends white paper, or check out our blogs on virtualization, connectivity advancements, zero-trust architecture, and cloud-native infrastructure in the insurance industry.

 Despite the fact that the insurance industry has jumped about five years ahead thanks to the COVID-19 pandemic and being forced to adopt new digital practices, it’s still trailing behind others.